Timendus/3d-vipr-maze/README.md

 subtracting the size of the decompression algorithm, the compression only saved me 336 bytes, which was actually less than the memory that I had left.
-So that's kind of a depressing return on investment for all the time and effort that that cost me 😄 So I built a version that just removed the compression (using the preprocessing "macros" described above) to gain back some speed and run a bit more smoothly on the VIP.
+So that's kind of a depressing return on investment for all the time and effort that that cost me 😄 So for the SCHIP version, where space is a little more abundant, I built a version that just removed the compression (using the preprocessing "macros" described above) to gain back some speed and run a bit more smoothly on that platform.

 ### And back to a game!

-In the compressed version, I now actually had some space left.
+On both Chip-8 and SCHIP, I now actually had some space left to work with.
 I could use those spare bytes to try to make this back into an actual game!
 It had to be a crappy one, seeing as I didn't have much to work with.
 But any gameplay is better than none 😝

 So I wrote a simple random maze generator based on [Prim's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm),